Subanen -Philippine Flag unity

 7. Zamboanga del Sur and Zamboanga Sibugay (del Sur and Sibugay united as 1 governorate)

-Livelihood, Seasons and Meteorology
+Livelihood, Seasons, and Meteorology

 Political System